top of page

 The Role of the Arms

-For arm action, Ralph Mann said, "They are critical in the maintenance of balance, as well as providing a slight Vertical lift during each stride. " He also said, "Perhaps the most important contribution that the arms make is their ability to lead the entire body in its effort to shift the body movements to the front of the body during the Sprint (Front Side Mechanics)."
+For arm action Ralph Mann said, "They are critical in the maintenance of balance, as well as providing a slight Vertical lift during each stride. " He also said, "Perhaps the most important contribution that the arms make is their ability to lead the entire body in its effort to shift the body movements to the front of the body during the Sprint (Front Side Mechanics)."
 Remi gave a cue, "body position leads and legs follow" that I believe relates to this somewhat.
-In my mind, good arm action, as with everything else, if done effectively during the first three steps can hugely impact what follows.

 In a previous section Remi spoke of arm action assisting with the loading and unloading of the supporting leg.
 In my mind this also is in the same vein as Mann's "providing a slight Vertical lift", with the operative word being "slight".
 So, although the arms must be moved vigorously to accomplish the various things previously described, care should be taken to not overemphasize arm action, just as it is a mistake to overemphasize knee lift.
-My feeling is that overemphasizing aspects, ie; knee lift and vigorous arms negatively effects running efficiency and makes it more difficult to efficiently flow from one phase of the race into the next phase.
-This is explained thoroughly in other blogs.
+It is also important to realize that although during the start and initial acceleration that the upper arm moves noticeably ahead of the torso during the forward stroke of arm movement, but as the body rises, at a certain point, it is a wasted movement for the upper portion of the arms to continue moving well ahead of the torso.
+During the entire race, however, during the backward arm stroke, the upper arm continues moving back and up through a good range of motion.
+This coordinated action does contribute to applying vertical forces effectively.

 Adding Starting Blocks